-119 Carbon dioxide equivalent (COZe) emissions means the total emissions of six greenhouse gases (carbon dioxide, nitrous oxide, methane, hydrofluorocarbons, perfluorocarbons and sulfur hexafluoride).
+108 Carbon dioxide equivalent (CO2e) emissions means the total emissions of six greenhouse gases (carbon dioxide, nitrous oxide, methane, hydrofluorocarbons, perfluorocarbons and sulfur hexafluoride).
 Co-pollutants mean the six criteria pollutants identified by the US EPA pursuant to the Clean Air Act: Carbon Monoxide, Lead, Nitrogen Dioxide, Ozone, Particle Pollution, and Sulfur Dioxide.

-120 See Energy Transition Act, Public Act 102-0662, Section 90-55, which amends section 9.15 (k-5) FOR the Illinois Environmental Protection Act.
+109 See Energy Transition Act, Public Act 102-0662, Section 90-55, which amends section 9.15 (k-5) FOR the Illinois Environmental Protection Act.

-battery projects with at least 37 MW of capacity, capped at \$28 million per year.
+CEJA includes provisions promoting the development of batteries and utility scale solar at the sites of up to five closed coal plants, two of which may be located in PJM.
+CEJA grants a subsidy of \$110,000/MW for battery projects with at least 37 MW of capacity, capped at \$28 million per year.
 A solar resource at a defined site may elect to receive either the battery subsidies or to sell premium RECs for \$30 each.

 - New Jersey HEDD.
 Units that run only during peak demand periods have relatively low annual emissions, and have less reason to make investments in emissions reductions under the EPA transport rules.
-New Jersey addressed the issue of NO_v emissions on peak energy demand days with a rule that defines peak energy usage days, referred to as high electric demand days or HEDD, and imposes operational restrictions and emissions control requirements on units responsible for significant NO_x emissions on such high energy demand days.
+New Jersey addressed the issue of NO_v emissions on peak energy demand days with a rule that defines peak energy usage days, referred to as high electric demand days or HEDD, and imposes operational restrictions and emissions control requirements on units responsible for significant NO_v emissions on such high energy demand days.
 New Jersey's HEDD rule, which became effective May 19, 2009, applies to HEDD units, which include units that have a NO_x emissions rate on HEDD equal to or exceeding 0.15 lbs/MMBtu and lack identified emission control technologies. - New Jersey Control and Prohibition of Carbon Dioxide Emissions.
-On December 2, 2022, New Jersey implemented rules restricting new power plants to CO2 emissions less 860 pounds per megawatt hour, and banning sales of No. 4 and No. 6 fuel oil.121 The rule limits existing electric generating units to no more than 1,700 lbs of CO, per megawatt hour of the gross energy input, by January 1, 2024, to no more than 1,300 pounds per megawatt hour by 2027, and to no more than 1,000 pounds per megawatt hour by 2035. - Climate Solutions Now Act of 2022.
-One April 8, 2022, Maryland enacted a requirement for reduction of statewide greenhouse gas emissions by 60 percent from 2006 levels by 2031 and net-zero emissions by 2045.
-122 - Illinois Air Quality Standards (NO_x, SO2, and Hg).
-The State of Illinois has promulgated its own standards for $\mathrm{NO_x}$, $\mathrm{SO_2}$ and Hg (mercury) known as Multi-Pollutant Standards (MPS) and Combined Pollutants Standards (CPS).
+On December 2, 2022, New Jersey implemented rules restricting new power plants to CO, emissions less 860 pounds per megawatt hour, and banning sales of No. 4 and No. 6 fuel oil.110 The rule limits existing electric generating units to no more than 1,700 lbs of CO, per megawatt hour of the gross energy input, by January 1, 2024, to no more than 1,300 pounds per megawatt hour by 2027, and to no more than 1,000 pounds per megawatt hour by 2035. - Climate Solutions Now Act of 2022.
+One April 8, 2022, Maryland enacted a requirement for reduction of statewide greenhouse gas emissions by 60 percent from 2006 levels by 2031 and net-zero emissions by 2045.111 - Illinois Air Quality Standards (NO_x, SO2 and Hg).
+The State of Illinois has promulgated its own standards for NO_v, SO2 and Hg (mercury) known as Multi-Pollutant Standards (MPS) and Combined Pollutants Standards (CPS).
 MPS and CPS establish standards that are more stringent and take effect earlier than comparable Federal regulations, such as the EPA's MATS.

-Some states proposed legislation in 2023 and in 2024 to date designed to reduce or eliminate greenhouse gas and other emissions.
+Some states proposed legislation in 2024 designed to reduce or eliminate greenhouse gas and other emissions.
 The proposed legislation is summarized in Table 8-3.